-- The medical use of marijuana shall comply at all times and in all circumstances with the Michigan Medical Marijuana Act and the General Rules of the Michigan Department of Community Health, as they may be amended from time to time; - 2.
-A registered primary caregiver must be located outside of a two thousand six hundred (2,600) foot radius from any school property (as measured from the property lines), including child care or day care facility, to insure community compliance with Federal "Drug-Free School Zone" requirements; - 3.
-A registered primary caregiver must be located outside of a two thousand six hundred (2,600) foot radius from any public or private park property or public library property (as measured from the property lines). - 4.
-Not more than one (1) primary caregiver shall be permitted to service qualifying patients on a single parcel or within an approved, livable unit; - 5.
-All medical marijuana shall be contained in an enclosed, locked facility inaccessible on all sides and equipped with locks or other security devices that permit access only by the registered primary caregiver or qualifying patient, and shall be subject to inspection and approval by the Macomb County Sheriff's Department; - 6.
-All necessary building, electrical, plumbing and mechanical permits shall be obtained for any portion of the residential structure in which electrical wiring, lighting and/or watering devices that support the cultivation, growing or harvesting of marijuana are located.
-Further, the residence shall meet the minimum requirements for livable space as required by Township Ordinance.
-The area dedicated for the cultivation and growing of medical marijuana shall be deducted from livable area calculations due to the requirements for the area be locked and secured; - 7.
-The use of the lot for medical marijuana cultivation shall be clearly incidental and subordinate to its use for residential purposes by its occupants. - 8.
-Visible evidence of the conduct of medical marijuana operations on the site shall be minimized to the maximum extent possible.
-There shall be no change in the outside appearance of any structure; where operations are conducted outdoors in accordance with the requirements of the Michigan Medical Marijuana Act, the use shall be screened from neighboring properties by natural vegetation, landscaping, a six-foot fence, or a combination thereof.
+- c.
+Registered primary caregiver operations shall not be located on a lot adjacent to another registered primary caregiver operation. - d.
+Alterations to site for the purposes of establishing registered primary caregiver operations shall be subject to site plan approval, as set forth in Section 6.1 of this ordinance.
+Floor plans shall clearly identify the separation between each growing operation, and the site plan shall include information showing how the facility will meet the state requirements for secure, locked facilities. - e.
+Each individual enclosed locked facility shall receive a certificate of occupancy before the presence of cannabis is allowed. - C. Standards for All Registered Primary Caregivers.
+The following requirements for a registered primary caregiver shall apply: - 1.
+The registered primary caregiver shall be required to obtain a license in accordance with Ordinance 161-3-21. - 2.
+The medical use of marijuana shall comply at all times and in all circumstances with the Michigan Medical Marijuana Act and the General Rules of the Michigan Department of Community Health, as they may be amended from time to time. - 3.
+A registered primary caregiver shall be located outside of a two thousand six hundred (2,600) foot radius from any school property (as measured from the property lines), including child care or day care facility, to ensure community compliance with Federal "Drug-Free School Zone" requirements. - 4.
+A registered primary caregiver shall be located outside of a two thousand six hundred (2,600) foot radius from any public or private park property, place of worship, or public library property (as measured from the property lines). - 5.
+The separation of plant resin from a marihuana plant by butane extraction or any other method that utilizes a substance with a flashpoint below 100 degrees Fahrenheit in any public place, a motor vehicle, inside a residential structure or an accessory building to a residential structure is prohibited. - 6.
+All medical marijuana shall be contained in an enclosed, locked facility inaccessible on all sides and equipped with locks or other security devices that permit access only by the registered primary caregiver or qualifying patient, and shall be subject to inspection and approval by the any law enforcement officer, or other individual designated by the township. - 7.
+There shall be no signage identifying the registered primary caregiver operation.
+This includes signage on vehicles. - 8.
+All necessary building, electrical, plumbing and mechanical permits and inspections shall be obtained for any portion of any structure in which electrical wiring, lighting and/or watering devices that support the cultivation, growing or harvesting of marijuana are located. - 9.
+There shall be no sales of any goods manufactured elsewhere in connection with registered primary caregiver operations. - 10.
+No equipment or process shall be used that creates noise, vibration, glare, fumes, odors, or electrical interference detectable to the normal senses of persons off the lot.
+In the case of electrical interference, no equipment or process shall be used which creates visual or audible interference with any radio or television receivers off the premises, or causes fluctuations in line voltage off the premises.